 We accept complaints as an important part of community feedback and use the feedback to improve our service to the community.

-A complaints process has been created to assist you to make a complaint to the Council and to ensure that a complaint is handled in a fair and courteous manner and within established timeframes.
-The process also ensures that a complaint is treated as confidential and that you are kept informed about how the investigation of your complaint is progressing.
+A complaints process has been created to help you make a complaint to Council and to ensure a complaint is handled in a fair and courteous manner and within established timeframes.
+The process also ensures a complaint is treated as confidential and that you are kept informed about how the investigation of your complaint is progressing.

 Complaints may be about:

 - Inadequate response to request for service

 - Matters involving disputes between individuals or groups

 - Matters relating to claims of a financial nature made against the Council

 These should be referred to Victoria Police.

 Matters concerning disputes between individuals or groups may be referred to community legal aid services (telephone: 1300 792 387) or dispute settlement centres (telephone: 8803 8533 or 8765 5222).